tibbben/geospatial-visualization/course_description.md

 8. Able to describe classification in terms of geospatial data and cartography.
 9. Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb).
 10. Able to perform spatial or categorical joins between two geospatial data sets/layers.
-11. Able to perform site suitability analysis with raster math
+11. Able to perform site suitability analysis with raster math.
 12. Understand map symbolization and map symbol abstraction for geospatial data.
 13. Know cartographic standards for the use of fonts in labeling geographic features on a map.
 14. Able to create print layouts both in GIS software and in graphic design software.
 14. Understand how cartographic elements come together in a map to tell stories.
-15. Place maps in context of larger storytelling devices.
+15. Place maps in context of research endeavors focused on urban sustainability and resilience.
 16. Understand maps as political tools.

 ---